SDA-SE/sda-dropwizard-commons/sda-commons-server-jackson/README.md

 with HAL and adds the ability to filter fields on client request.

 The [`JacksonConfigurationBundle`](./src/main/java/org/sdase/commons/server/jackson/JacksonConfigurationBundle.java) is
 used to configure the Json serializer.
+It adds various error mappers to support the SDA error message standard.
+These replace the default Dropwizard error mappers but also additional new mappers are added, e.g. mapping JaxRs Exceptions, such as NotFound and NotAuthorized.

 ## Usage